tonk-labs/dappicom/README.md

 ## How does it work?

+All gameplay happens as it would in a normal emulator.
+The emulation is performed locally and simulates the behavior of the MOS 6502 processor.
+What is different about this emulator is that it will record a transcript of its execution.
+This transcript of execution will then be sent to a proving service to determine if the machine executed correctly.

-At the moment, we have some examples to illustrative what the emulation might look like in Noir.
+At the moment, we have some examples to illustrative what that might look like in Noir.

 - [permcheck](circuits/cpu/src/permcheck.nr)
 - [opcodes](circuits/opcodes/src)